City may adapt if dual metrics for Oahu reopening tiers don’t move in sync

-HONOLULU (KHON2) — Oahu’s reopening plan is a four-tier program that could take until year-end to reach the home stretch.
+HONOLULU (KHON2) — Oahu’s reopening plan is a four-tier program that could take until the end of the year to reach the home stretch.
 Always Investigating analyzed what it takes to move from tier to tier.

 [Hawaii news on the go–LISTEN to KHON 2GO weekday mornings at 7:30 a.m.]

 KHON2 asked city officials to clear up where the plan has some flexibility along the way and where things will stay most rigid.
-Much of it relies on the interplay of positive test counts and positivity rate that doesn’t always move in tandem.
+Much of it relies on the interplay of testing and positivity rates, which doesn’t always move in tandem.

 “That was actually an issue from early on in terms of how we’re going to be able to relate these two metrics when they seem to contradict one another,” Rosenfeld said.

-Take Oahu’s surge testing, which the federal Department of Health and Human Services told KHON2 as of Wednesday yielded just 350 cases out of 58,152 tests — a 0.6% positivity rate.
+Take Oahu’s surge testing, which the Department of Health and Human Services told KHON2 as of Sept.
+23 yielded just 350 cases out of 58,152 tests — a 0.6% positivity rate.
 KHON2 asked the city: Can the two “determinative metrics” — headcount and percent positives — become an either-or choice for policymakers?

 “We’ll continue to work with the whole community to do what we can to safely reopen our economy and more societal activities.
 But as it stands, there is not an appeals process,” Toiya said.
 “We don’t do individual exemptions.
 We try to keep it as structured as we can.”

-Always Investigating asked: Why limit the metrics to just case counts and positivity when the majority of cases have not been severe or deadly, and it’s the hospitalizations and ICU capacity that was always at the heart of the mantra to “flatten the curve?”
+Always Investigating asked: Why limit the metrics to just case counts and positivity when the majority of cases have not been severe or deadly, and it is the hospitalizations and ICU capacity that was always at the heart of the mantra to “flatten the curve?”

 “Hospitalizations and ICU bed use and ventilator use all lag the surge of possible exposure,” Rosenfeld said.
 “So this is a stat that we’re monitoring on a daily basis and, of course, we’re watching trends.
 But often, once we’re starting to pick up evidence that there is a cluster or surges occurring, then we’ll even be sure more focused on those resources and making sure they’re available.”